codingfan786/Vic2-TNO/README.md

   A scotland lead scandinavia alternative formable

-  German africa collapse mechanics
+  German africa collapse mechanics.

   Nuclear war (currently just a couple debug decisions.
 They might be hidden on kazakstan I cannot remember)

-  iberia culture acceptance decisions

-  commonwealth unification
+  and some other shit I've probably forgotten